 - Swallowing and breathing difficulties

 What can you do if you noticed you have warning signs for osteoporosis and/or are more at risk for developing osteoporosis than the average individual?

-You can make an appointment with our Bone Health Clinic where our bone health experts, Dudley Phips PA-C and Guy Sullivan, PA-C and their team work to diagnose and treat osteoporosis.
+You can make an appointment with our Bone Health Clinic where our bone health experts and their team work to diagnose and treat osteoporosis.
 The clinic provides full evaluations for osteoporosis including bone density tests (QCT, DXA), FRAX assessments, X-rays, laboratory tests, and provider expertise regarding diet, nutrition, exercise, medication and more.